SixArm/sixarm-company-consulting-agreement/README.md

 to use or implement an idea, or (vi) a tutorial that teaches a process.

-### 2.4.
+### 2.5.
 Include Without Limitation

 The expressions "include", "included", "includes", "including" shall mean without limitation.

+Example: The phrase "A shall include B" means "A shall include without limitation B".

-### 2.5.
+### 2.6.
 Names and Pronouns

 The expressions of any names and pronouns shall include all gendered forms, such as masculine forms, feminine forms, and gender-neutral forms.

 Example: the word "he" includes "she".

 The expressions of any names and pronouns shall include all numbered forms, such as singular forms, plural forms, and number-neutral forms.

 Example: the word "he" includes "they".

 ## 3. Documents